 Mental Health and Counseling Services

-The Counseling Center supports and enhances student health and wellness by providing holistic and comprehensive mental health services.
+The Center supports and enhances student health and wellness by providing person-centered and strengths-based mental health services.

 "We serve students by assisting with problem resolution, enhancing coping skills, providing support during times of crisis, enhancing personal growth and supporting academic success."